-As you are going to be studying for many, many hours (You are, right?), you will need to wear these ear muffs for a long time.
+As you are going to be studying for many, many hours, you will need to wear these ear muffs for a long time.
 Ensure that they are comfortable to wear, with good padding around the ears so as not to add a new distraction, uncomfortable ears!

 Some people may want discreet earplugs.
 When studying this will usually not be a concern, as who actually cares if someone sees that you want quiet while working?

 You may want to, or even need more quiet when you sleep.
 Maybe you are in a noisy dorm?
 Anyway, if you want earplugs for sleeping, this may be a consideration.

 If you are a side sleeper, get moldable wax earplugs for sleeping and earmuffs for studying.
 You cannot sleep on your side wearing muffs.

 Some of us study better listening to our own music, and others want to stop even the faintest sounds by listening to white noise.
 For this you are going to need some Bluetooth or wired ear muffs that include speakers (and possibly a microphone)